worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 On the wide area network level, trusted contacts could exchange network addresses privately to avoid having them blocked or tracked.
 WebRTC's NAT traversal capabilities can enable direct connections between typical network endpoint users, but you still need a firewall-opened/port-forwarded rendez-vous node for them, and in some cases a relay node.

-## How to help
-**Donations** help keep the project going and are very much appreciated.
-You can donate via [Open Collective](https://opencollective.com/iris-social) or using bitcoin: 3GopC1ijpZktaGLXHb7atugPj9zPGyQeST

-You can promote Iris by [creating an account](https://iris.to) and **sharing your profile link on your existing social networks**!

-Contributions to the [browser application](https://github.com/irislib/iris-messenger) and the underlying [iris-lib](https://github.com/irislib/iris-lib) are very much appreciated.

-If you want to integrate Iris with your product or service, please check out [iris-lib](https://github.com/irislib/iris-lib) and create Github issues if needed.
+If you want to integrate Iris with your product or service, please check out [iris-lib](https://github.com/irislib/iris-lib) and create Github issues if needed

-## Contact
-Join our [Discord](https://discord.gg/4CJc74JEUY) (will be moved onto Iris when group chat is ready) or send me a message on [Iris](https://iris.to/?chatWith=hyECQHwSo7fgr2MVfPyakvayPeixxsaAWVtZ-vbaiSc.TXIp8MnCtrnW6n2MrYquWPcc-DTmZzMBmc2yaGv9gIU&s=HlzYzNrhUsrn2PLi4yuRt6DiFUNM3hOmN8nFpgw6T-g&k=zvDfsInsMOI1).

-## License

-Iris is released under the terms of the MIT license.
-See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 ---